OpenSourcePolitics/matomo_pull/README.md

 5. Gather the database file/ database informations created and use it for your data analysis

 ## Improve/contribute
 Any help to improve this script is welcome !
-Do not hesitate to write issues/PRs to improve that script, see the contribute.md file.
+Do not hesitate to write issues/PRs to improve that script, see the CONTRIBUTE.adoc file.

+TL;DR:
+- write issues if you got problems or want to improve the project
+- do not hesitate to make PRs
+- validation workflow: be sure that test and syntax workflow works before asking for review

 ## Next steps